Purpose of Collection:

 - Extraterrestrial bodies

-GIS vector files will be created from scanned images if required.
+GIS vector files may be created from scanned images if required.

 Remote sensing images are considered on a case by case basis subject to geographic, topical and budgetary constraints.

-Data and image management and GIS software is available for use with geospatial data in the library collection.
-Software available:
+Data and image management and GIS software is available for use with geospatial data in the library collection and via library GIS workstations.
+A variety of current GIS software is available.